 Does your team have a professional dedicated exclusively to publicising the CSR projects?
-Your organisation must allocate part of its attention and, consequently, of its budget to the communication field.
-Having a specialised and prepared team leading these projects will make a massive difference in how your audience will interact with your brand and the message you want to promote.
+Your organisation must allocate part of its attention and its budget to the communication field.
+Having a dedicated team to lead these projects is important.
+It will change how your audience will interact with your brand and the message you want to promote.
 Keep in mind that this team member must be communicative, creative and prepared to deal with your organisation’s audience.

-Usually, the first step is to write a press release about your CSR projects and send it out to external stakeholders such as journalists, NGOs, local authorities, and politicians.
-This piece of communication can be spread through newsletters, reports, meetings, and the organisation’s website.
-In addition to traditional vehicles, your company must also be present on social media.
+Whether it is via press releases, external stakeholders such as journalists, NGOs, local authorities, and politicians, communication is key.
+There are numerous channels through which you can spread the news: newsletters, reports, meetings, and the organisation’s website.
+In addition to traditional formats, your company must also be present on social media.
 Pages on Facebook, Instagram, Twitter, and LinkedIn make your brand closer to your audience.
-In this way, the dialogue with people who are interested in your organisation’s work becomes more natural, and the solution to possible problems, faster.
+It is then easier for you to build a dialogue with people who are interested in your organisation’s work.
+It can also make it easier to solve problems.
 Whenever possible, inform your followers about your projects.
 People must remember that your organisation has continuous social practices and is operating at all times.
 It is not enough to show support only for specific causes, which are “on the rise”.
 Your campaigns need to convince the community that the brand is, in fact, engaged in a social issue and really cares about the action.

 Are your activities actually reaching as many people as possible?
-Small changes in the way you post something on social media, in addition to showing that your company cares about the inclusion of people with disabilities, for example, will make your message reach a much larger audience, which is often overlooked.
+Small changes on how you post something on social media will make your message reach a much larger audience.
 A simple way to make your message more inclusive is to include images descriptions so that screen-readers can describe the image for those who are blind.
 Including captioning on videos is also a great way to spread your message for people who are deaf or hard-of-hearing.
 Also, keep in mind to communicate with all people who follow your work, so they feel connected to the social project you are promoting.
 Through animations, polls, gifs, videos, or photos, on Facebook, Instagram, and Twitter, answer the questions and talk to your followers.
-The more interaction, the higher the reach of your post, and the better your relationship with your audience!
+The more interaction, the higher the reach of your post.
+And the better your relationship with your audience.

-An excellent way to show that your company is engaged in a particular action is to relate it directly to the project.
-Try to find a cause that really motivates your team and work with the idea continuously.
-Brands that demonstrate transparency and genuine support for a cause can gain loyal followers and lawyers for the company.
+An excellent way to show that you engage with a action is to link it to the project.
+Find a cause that motivates your team.
+There is a benefit to show transparency and genuine support for a cause: gain loyal followers and ambassadors.

 McHappy Day, from the Ronald Institute, is an excellent example of associating the brand with social action.
 In addition to the name, which is a reference to the company, the brand uses one of its main products during the campaign.
 McDonald’s allocates sales (tax deductions) from Big Macs sold on a specific day to entities that work with children and teenagers battling cancer.
 The campaign has been running this project since 1977 and is known worldwide.